iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/configuration.md

 The `LibraryBenchmarkConfig` can be specified at different levels and sets the configuration values for the same and lower levels.
 The values of the `LibraryBenchmarkConfig` at higher levels can be overridden at a lower level.
-Note some values are additive instead of rewritable.
+Note that some values are additive rather than substitutive.
 Please see the docs of the respective functions in [`LibraryBenchmarkConfig`](https://docs.rs/iai-callgrind/0.13.0/iai_callgrind/struct.LibraryBenchmarkConfig.html) for more details.